“Approachable, eloquent and direct.” The Legal 500

 Represented the Claimant in successfully recovering damages following an accident at work in which the Defendant was found to be in breach of Regulation 3 and 5 of the Management of Work Regulation 1993.

-McIntosh v World – Central London CC (on appeal from Uxbridge CC) (2014) – His Honour Judge Mitchell
+- McIntosh v World – Central London CC (on appeal from Uxbridge CC) (2014) – His Honour Judge Mitchell sitting at Central London CC

 Claimant failed to exchange statements in time.
 Court refused relief and struck out claim on the basis that it was not a trivial breach and there was no good reason for it (Mitchell followed).
 Succeeded on appeal as District Judge had failed to consider all the circumstances (Denton followed).